influxdata/docs-v2/content/influxdb/v2.3/write-data/no-code/load-data.md

 list_title: Load data source in UI
 weight: 101
 description: >
   Load data from sources in the InfluxDB user interface (UI).
-Choose from popular client libraries (such as Python, Ruby, Scala, and more!) or load data with a Telegraf plugin (like MQTT Consumer, MySQL, File, and many more!).
+Choose from popular client libraries (such as Python, Ruby, Scala, and more!), load data with a Telegraf plugin (like MQTT Consumer, MySQL, File, and many more!), and InfluxDB Cloud users have the option to load data natively by subscribing to an MQTT topic.
 menu:
   influxdb_2_3:
     name: Load data source in UI